The Grand Rapids Community College Foundation Scholarship (GRCCF) Application for 2019-20 is now open!

 Scholarship Search Tips

-- You should never pay for a scholarship search.
+- Never pay for a scholarship search.

 - Use good judgment.
 If it sounds too good to be true, it probably is.